-For many, the nativity scene, with the manger and figurines of those at the stable on this day, are kept up through January 6th, and are the last decorations to be put away until next Christmas.
+For many, the nativity scene, with the manger and figurines of those at the stable on this day, is kept up through January 6th, and are the last decorations to be put away until next Christmas.

 Did You Know?
 The song “The Twelve Days of Christmas” refers to the period between Christmas and The Feast of the Epiphany.
-Many, if not most people, erroneously associate this period as the twelve days leading up to Christmas.
+Many, if not most people, erroneously associate this period with the twelve days leading up to Christmas.

-To some Christians, Little Christmas, is a time to exchange gifts.
+To some Christians, Little Christmas is a time to exchange gifts.
 It often consists of candy, fruit, or small gifts.

 Today’s Quote: “Many good sayings are found in holy books.
 But, merely reading them will not make one religious.” – – Ramakrishna

 Other Names for the Feast of the Epiphany

 This holiday is known by a few names.
 You can call it whatever your name is your tradition.
 They include: